lsst/lsst-texmf/docs/developer.rst

 For new documents made with sqrbot-jr a file will be created called ``bibentry.txt`` which will contain a bib entry for the the document which could be added to the appropriate bibfile.

-For older documents a script ``lsstdoc2bib.py`` exist in the bin folder of lsst-texmf which attempts to get info from the tex macros of the document.
+For older LaTeX documents a script ``lsstdoc2bib.py`` exists in the bin folder of lsst-texmf which attempts to get info from the tex macros of the document.
 Run it with the main file and the meta file like:``lsstdoc2bib.py meta.tex DMTN-nnn.tex`` where DMTN-nnn is the tex of the document you want the entry for.
 Its not very robust but gives you a start.

 Bibliography file organization